Battle of Mons Graupius: Criticisms of Tacitus's account

-The decisive victory reported by Tacitus has been criticized by some historians like Hector Boece (1536), possibly due to a nationalistic reinterpretation, however, one author has suggested that the emperor Domitian may have been informed of the fraudulence of Agricola's claims to have won a significant victory.
-Despite these claims, Agricola was awarded triumphal honours and was offered another governorship in a different part of the empire, so it would seem unlikely Domitian doubted he had achieved substantial successes.
+Tacitus published his account in Agricola some years later, after the assassination of Domitian in the year 96.
+The decisive victory later reported by Tacitus has been criticized by some historians like Hector Boece (1536), possibly due to a nationalistic reinterpretation.
+However, one author has suggested that the emperor Domitian may have been informed of the fraudulence of Agricola's own claims to have won a significant victory.
+Despite this suggestion, Agricola was awarded triumphal honours and was offered another governorship in a different part of the empire, so it would seem unlikely that Domitian doubted he had achieved substantial successes.
 Suggestions that he invented the entire episode and was thereafter shunned by the emperor do not seem likely, given that he was awarded honours on his return.

 Aftermath

 Following this final battle, it was proclaimed that Agricola had finally subdued all the tribes of Britain.
 Soon afterwards he was recalled to Rome, and his post passed to Sallustius Lucullus.
 It is likely that Rome intended to continue the conflict, but that military requirements elsewhere in the empire necessitated a troop withdrawal and the opportunity was lost.

-Although Agricola’s campaign effectively brought the whole of present-day Scotland under Roman control, the occupation was brief.
+Although Agricola's campaign effectively brought the whole of present-day Scotland under Roman control, the occupation was brief.
 The Romans showed little interest in permanently colonizing the northern territories, which they considered poor in resources and strategically less valuable compared to southern Britain.
 Within a few years, Roman forces had withdrawn to the line of the Forth–Clyde isthmus, abandoning most of Caledonia.

 Tacitus' statement in his account of Roman history between 68 AD and 98 AD: "Perdomita Britannia et statim missa" ("Britain was completely conquered and immediately let go"), denotes his bitter disapproval of Domitian's failure to unify the whole island under Roman rule after Agricola's successful campaign.